Datieguan station

 Datieguan (打铁关 (打鐵關)) is a station on Line 1 and Line 5 of the Hangzhou Metro in China.
 It was opened in November 2012, together with the rest of the stations on Line 1.
 The Line 5 began its service on 23 April 2020.
-It is located in the Xiacheng District of Hangzhou.
+It is located in the Gongshu District of Hangzhou.

+Station layout

+Datieguan has three levels: a concourse, and separate levels for lines 1 and 5.
+Basement 2 is for line 1, and basement 3 is for line 5.
+Each of these consists of an island platform with two tracks.